Paledots/BIProject/README.md

 To get three files (.map, .haps / .hap, .sample) you need a vcf file with the original genotypes.
 To convert .vcf files to three files you need to do:

 * python3 ./vcftoHap.py

   filename.vcf

+  N

+  M

-  where filename.vcf is the source file with all genotypes, when the program runs, the asmc.haps file will be created in the current folder
+  where filename.vcf is the source file with all genotypes, N is the number of sites in file, M is the number of genotypes n file.
+When the program runs, the asmc.haps file will be created in the current folder

 *  python3 ./hapToMap.py

-   filename.vcf
+   filename.hap

+   N

-   where filename.haps / filename.hap is the .hap / haps file with all genotypes, when the program runs, the asmc.map file will be created in the current folder
+   where filename.hap is the .hap/haps file with all genotypes, N is the number of sites in file.
+When the program runs, the asmc.map file will be created in the current folder

 *  python3 ./getSample.py

-   N
+   M

-   where N is the number of all genotypes, when the program runs, the asmc.sample file will be created in the current folder
+   where M is the number of genotypes.
+When the program runs, the asmc.sample file will be created in the current folder

 Scripting requires python version at least 3.6